LOGOS

 Validation

-We tested early hardware directions to understand which interactions felt most natural and what still created friction or confusion.
+We tested early hardware directions to understand which forms and interactions felt most natural, and which ones created confusion or friction.

-The testing also showed that tactile controls created more engagement than flatter or less obvious interactions.
+The testing also showed that tactile controls created more interest than flatter or less obvious interactions.
 Users responded best to interactions that felt mechanical, stable, and satisfying.
-At the same time, some concepts still needed clearer cues around purpose, confirmation, and how the object should be held or used.
+The more physical the interaction felt, the more intentional the logging moment became.

-• moved toward the more compelling and intuitive dial based direction
+• We moved toward the more compelling and intuitive dial based direction.

-• improved clarity around what actions do and when input is confirmed
+• We improved clarity around what each action does and when an input is confirmed.

-• reinforced portability and quick on the go interaction
+• We reinforced portability and quick on the go interaction.

-• recognized the need to balance intrigue with usability
+• We recognized the need to balance intrigue with immediate usability.

-• validated that the object should feel discreet, premium, and technically believable
+• We validated that the object should feel discreet, premium, and technically believable.

 Solution

-We designed LOGOS as a physical and digital emotional performance system made up of two connected parts: a tactile handheld logger and an AI guided coaching app.
+We designed LOGOS as a physical and digital self awareness system made up of two connected parts: a tactile handheld logger and an AI guided companion app.

-The final concept was less about tracking emotions for their own sake and more about creating a practical bridge between feeling something, recognizing it, and doing something about it.
+The final concept is less about tracking emotions for their own sake and more about creating a practical bridge between feeling something, recognizing it, and doing something about it.

 Final logger concept illustrating the refined form, interaction model, and supporting hardware components.